+As of next month I will start publishing a new section called property dispatches.
 I will use these dispatches to tell you all about the things I see and learn on my property travels around Spain.
 The format will be raw and unedited, and the information fresh as it comes.
 See next month’s news bulletin for more information on this valuable new source of property intelligence.

 Property prices may start to fall on the periphery of Spanish cities, according to Sociedad de Tasación – one of Spain’s largest property appraisal companies.
 However, the company does not expect property prices in city centres to fall, and may even rise on the back of sustained demand.
 Bear in mind, however, that there is also anecdotal evidence that demand for central district property in Spanish cities like Barcelona is also starting to dry up.

 Meanwhile, the Spanish real estate agency Expofincas has announced that, resale property prices fell by 2% in the Madrid region, 3% in Aragon, and 1% in Navarre during the first half of the year, though average Spanish property prices rose by 4.3% on a national basis,

-in the first six months of 2007, compared to the same period last year.
+Figures from the Spanish property register show that the number ofproperty sales fell by 10.1% in the first six months of 2007, compared to the same period last year.
 Sales of new properties fell by 12.77% to 183,992 transactions, whilst resales fell by 8.21% to 254,364 transactions.
 The Property Registry blames the fall in transactions on deteriorating housing affordability, but expects cooling property prices, an expected halt in interest rate rises, and increasing salaries to improve the affordability of housing in future.

 In the Autonomous Region of Valencia (which includes the popular Costa Blanca) over half of all new properties built remain unsold, according to figures from the regional government’s Housing Observatory.
 Developers in the Autonomous Region of Valencia (which includes the popular Costa Blanca) have only managed to sell 44% of newly built homes, which clearly reflects a slowdown in the market.
 Of the 128,676 new properties finished in the Valencian Region between January 2006 and March 2007, only 62,985 have been sold.
 The situation deteriorated in the first quarter of 2007, when the stock of unsold newly built properties rose from 51% to 56%.

 Due to liquidity problems the Spanish property developer Llanera filed for protection from its creditors on Monday 1 October, the first major Spanish developer to do so as a consequence of the Spanish property downturn.
 Llanera specialised in developing second homes in the Valencian Region and Murcia, and spent heavily on marketing in the UK, where it sponsors Charlton Athletic FC.
 It is unclear what will become of the Llanera’s ongoing developments, and how buyers on these developments will be affected.
 Llanera is unlikely to be the last Spanish developer to run into financial difficulties, so buyers on new developments in Spain would be well advised to check the balance sheets of developers before they buy.